loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

     }
     ```

-## No need to polyfill Promise on Node v0.10
+## Update use of promises

+As described in the [release notes](3.0-Release-Notes.html#use-bluebird-for-promises),
-In version 3.0, we always use `bluebird` as our promise library instead of
+version 3.0 uses `bluebird` as the promise library instead of
 `global.Promise`.
-If your project is overriding `global.Promise` to
+If your project overrides `global.Promise` to
-`bluebird` (e.g. on Node v0.10 which does not providy `global.Promise` out of
+`bluebird` (for example, if using Node v0.10 that does not have `global.Promise`),
-the box), then you can probably remove that code.
+then you can remove that code.

-## Accomodate for Bluebird Promise API

-If your project uses a custom promise implementation and relying on LoopBack
+If your project uses a custom promise implementation and relies on LoopBack
 returning your Promise instances, then you have two options:

- 1. Wrap all Promises returned by LoopBack in your Promise API via
+- Wrap all Promises returned by LoopBack in your Promise API via `Promise.resolve`.
+For example:
-   `Promise.resolve`.
-Example:

     ```js
     Promise.resolve(User.login(data));
     ```

- 2. Rework your code to use Bluebird API instead of the API provided by your
+- Rework your code to use Bluebird API instead of the API provided by your promise implementation.
-   Promise implementation.

-## Check your CORS configuration
+## Check CORS configuration

+As described in the [release notes](3.0-Release-Notes.html#cors-is-no-longer-enabled),
+CORS is no longer enabled by default in version 3.0.

-We have removed built-in CORS middleware from `loopback.rest()` handler.
-It's
+The built-in CORS middleware was removed from `loopback.rest()` handler,
-up to the applications to setup and configure application-wide CORS policies.
+so you must set up and configure application CORS policies explicitly.

-If you have scaffolded your application with a recent version of our generators
+{% include tip.html content="Projects scaffolded with a recent version of `apic loopback`
-(`apic loopback` or `slc loopback`), then your application already comes with
-a global CORS handler configured in `server/middleware.json`.
+or `slc loopback` already have the global CORS handler configured in `server/middleware.json`.
+" %}

-If that's not the case, and you would like to allow cross-site requests to
+Otherwise, to enable CORS and allow cross-site requests to your LoopBack application,
-your LoopBack server, then you need to follow these few steps:
+follow these steps:

  1. `npm install --save cors`